RoseSAK/probfoil-defaults/README.rst

 The folder 'examples' contains a large number of data files and settings file, which were used for experimentation and for learning complex examples.

+The folder 'alchemy-files' contains example Alchemy .mln and .db files, from the initial experimentation with Alchemy

 Running the modified probfoil algorithm writes data points to both the data file and the settings file.
 If you wish to run the algorithm more than once using the same files, you will need to open the files and delete the new data points, unless you wish to keep the new abnormal predicate for the next learning stage